-Mortar coating Mineral fibre matting Protection of mustar/refuge a cints Protection of muster/ refuge pointsSpray fireproofing Retrieval System The equipment used for non-entry rescue of persons from confined spaces such as a safety harness and life line.
+Mortar coating Mineral fibre matting Proto atting of mountary refuge a gints Protection of muster/ refuge pointsSpray fireproofing Retrieval System The equipment used for non-entry rescue of persons from confined spaces such as a safety harness and life line.
 Spill Volume Quantity of spills equal to or more than one barrel i.e. 159 liter of crude, (Reportable) refined products, and chemicals both on land and aqueous environment.
 T-Card & Mustering System Manual Card for the personnel to sign or swipe in and out of the plant areas used for tallying up all the personnel that have assembled at the different "Muster Points" during actual emergencies or mock drill sessions in order to check whether this equates to the total number of people on the entire plant.
-HSE PERFORMANCE K PIS Fatal Accident Frequency Rate (FAFR) [Corporate] (Number of Fatalities due to work related injuries in a year / Total man hours) x 1000,000 Fatal Accident Frequency Rate (FAFR) [Unit Level] (Number of Fatalities due to work related injuries in a year / Total man hours) x 2000,000 First Aid Case (FAC) An injury that requires simple treatment, such as cleaning and application of a small bandage, which does not require treatment by a medical professional.
-Heinrich (Safety 29 Minor Injuries NEAM MISS NEA Key Performance Indicator (KPI) Performance indicator or key performance indicator (KPI) is a measure of performance commonly used to help an organization define and evaluate how successful it is, typically in terms of making progress towards its specific goals.
-Lagging Indicators Lagging indicators are typically "output" oriented, easy to measure but hard to improve or influence e.g. incidents related statistics, pollution load, etc. Leading Indicators Leading indicators are typically "input" oriented, hard to measure and easy to influence e.g. risk assessment reports, audit results, trainings outcome, etc. Lost Workday (Time) Injury Frequency (LWIF or LTIF) [Corporate] (No. of Fatalities + No . of Lost Time Injuries in a year / Total Hours Worked) x 1,000,000 Lost Workday (Time) Injury Frequency (LWIF or LTIF) [Unit Level] (No. of Fatalities + No . of Lost Time Injuries in a year / Total Hours Worked) x 200,000 Medical Treatment Case An injury severe enough to require treatment by a medical practitioner (MTC) Restricted Workday (a physician or nurse), but does not cause the worker to miss any work.
-An injury that restricts the worker from performing his normal duties but Injury (RWI) to continue within 24 hours of the injury.
+HSE PERFORMANCE K Pls Fatal Accident Frequency Rate (FAFR) [Corporate] (Number of Fatalities due to work related injuries in a year / Total man hours) x 1000,000 Fatal Accident Frequency Rate (FAFR) [Unit Level] (Number of Fatalities due to work related injuries in a year / Total man hours) x 2000,000 First Aid Case (FAC) An injury that requires simple treatment, such as cleaning and application of a small bandage, which does not require treatment by a medical professional.
+Heinrich (Safety Triangle) Ratio 29 Minor Injuries MEAR MISS WEAR MISS WEAR MISS WEAR MISS WEAR MISS Key Performance Indicator (KPI) Performance indicator or key performance indicator (KPI) is a measure of performance commonly used to help an organization define and evaluate how successful it is, typically in terms of making progress towards its specific goals.
+Lagging Indicators Lagging indicators are typically "output" oriented, easy to measure but hard to improve or influence e.g. incidents related statistics, pollution load, etc. Leading Indicators Leading indicators are typically "input" oriented, hard to measure and easy to influence e.g. risk assessment reports, audit results, trainings outcome, etc. Lost Workday (Time) Injury Frequency (LWIF or LTIF) [Corporate] (No. of Fatalities + No . of Lost Time Injuries in a year / Total Hours Worked) x 1,000,000 Lost Workday (Time) Injury Frequency (LWIF or LTIF) [Unit Level] (No. of Fatalities + No . of Lost Time Injuries in a year / Total Hours Worked) x 200,000 Medical Treatment Case An injury severe enough to require treatment by a medical practitioner (MTC) (a physician or nurse), but does not cause the worker to miss any work.
+Restricted Workday Injury (RWI) An injury that restricts the worker from performing his normal duties but to continue within 24 hours of the injury.
 Safe Man Hours Cumulative hours worked since the most recent Lost Workday (Time) Injury (LWI or LTI) took place in a certain site or location.
-Total Reportable (Injury) Cases Restricted Workday Injuries + Lost Workday Injuries+ Medical Treatment Cases
+Total Reportable (Injury) Cases Restricted Workday Injuries + Lost Workday Injuries + Medical Treatment Cases